John ‘Til’ Hazel Jr., lawyer and developer who transformed Virginia suburbs, dies at 91

 Like many real estate developers, Mr. Hazel was not a public figure but had an enormous impact.
 With his crew cut and Virginia drawl, he came across to many as a charming and affable country squire.
 But the Harvard-educated lawyer was a deft politician who enjoyed a powerful and lasting influence behind the scenes for decades as Northern Virginia became a player in government contracting, technology and higher education.

-He cultivated a wide range of powerful friends in development and politics, including Maryland developer Milton V. Peterson, his business partner for 20 years, senator Harry F. Byrd Jr. (D-Va.) and Tysons Corner Center developer Ted Lerner.
+He cultivated a wide range of powerful friends in development and politics, including Maryland developer Milton V. Peterson, his business partner for 20 years, U.S. Sen. Harry F. Byrd Jr. (D-Va.) and Tysons Corner Center developer Ted Lerner.
 Local power brokers invoked his name with awe.

 “Til Hazel defined Northern Virginia,” said George Johnson, George Mason University’s president from 1978 to 1996.
-“He imagined it, he brought it about, he led it and behind the scenes did more building or the community than anyone.
+“He imagined it, he brought it about, he led it and behind the scenes did more building of the community than anyone.
 He tried to give it an identity.”

 First as a land-use lawyer and later as a developer, Mr. Hazel stamped his imprint on much of the region.
 He argued for the right to condemn land for the Capital Beltway and went on to develop homes now occupied by 1 in every 10 residents of Fairfax County.
 He won myriad legal battles against environmentalists and other growth opponents that reaffirmed property rights and allowed building to proceed.